Collisio-Adolebitque/Productivity/README.md

 * It's important to change the mindset of how to deal with email and IM.
 * It’s up to an email sender to convince you to respond.
+* Emails are not meant to be novels or technical documentation.
+Do not use them as a substitute for a meeting, if required.
 * Only open email and IM applications at scheduled times of day**.
     * I am currently trialling the following schedule (I am only available by phone outside these times).
         * 08:30 - 09:30: Initial daily review, planning and urgent responses.